Shad02w/Youtube-Chat-in-Fullscreen/README.md

 ### Know Issues

 - Can have performance issue, video suffered from frame drop when chat overlay appear (reason unknown, maybe related to render layer)
-- When replay the live chat, the time to next chat request is unknow

-### Fixed

-- (Fixed) Emoji can be show
+- Moving and resizing the chat box can be laggy on replay live page.
-- (Fixed) Improved chat message layout
+- Green screen when fresh the youtube page with chat overlay shown

 ### TODO